 Space out your space accordingly

 Proximity and distance are important, per DeRosa and Manhan.
-“If you are attempting to create an environment that fosters communication, make sure you have lounge seating facing other seating,” they explain.
+“If you are attempting to create an environment that fosters communication, make sure you have lounge seating facing other seating,” they explained.
 For instance, a sofa placed across from another sofa with a coffee table in between.

 Use the main wall as a starting point